estherh5/api.crystalprism.io/README.md

 The Crystal Prism database is a PostgreSQL database that contains Crystal Prism user accounts and user data (game scores, drawings, posts, identifying information, etc.).
 The database is structured as follows:
 ![Crystal Prism Database](images/cp-database.png)
 Note that all fields in the database tables are required except for those denoted with an asterisk.
+The database is set up to back up data every week and save the backup file to an Amazon S3 bucket.
+Note that the following environment variables must be set:
+ - ["AWS_ACCESS_KEY_ID"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) must be set to the access key for your AWS account
+ - ["AWS_SECRET_ACCESS_KEY"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) must be set to the secret key for your AWS account
+ - "S3_BUCKET" must be set to the name of your S3 bucket (e.g., 'crystalprism')
+ - "S3_BACKUP_DIR" must be set to the name of your S3 bucket's folder for database backups (the default is 'db-backups/')
+ - "VIRTUAL_ENV_NAME" must be set to the name of your virtual environment (e.g., 'crystalprism')
+ - "PATH" must be set to the path to the executable files that will run when automatic database backups are performed via crontab; you should append the path to your PostgreSQL directory here (e.g., "$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin")
+ - "BACKUP_DIR" must be set to the directory where your database backups are stored locally